weskor/stx-group-assignment/README.md

 Iv put in tailwindcss.
 Just to show how it would work.
 Did not configure anything for it except the postcss.config.js.

+For testing, I have added two unit tests.
+One for the button(non class) and one for the inputDate(class).
+This is just to show that I'm capable of.

 ## Project setup
 ```